osu-sig/Google-Chart-Widget/README.md

 ## How do I use it?

 See demo job and dashboard for examples.
-In your job, just send formatted JSON data your desired dashboard tiles.
-On the dashboard, you specify what kind of chart a given tile should by by setting  the 'data-charttype' html attribute to either 'ColumnChart', 'PieChart', or 'AreaChart' (data-charttype='ColumnChart').
+In the job, you send formatted JSON data to your desired dashboard tiles.
+In the dashboard, you specify what kind of chart a given tile should be by setting  the 'data-charttype' html attribute to either 'ColumnChart', 'PieChart', or 'AreaChart' (data-charttype='ColumnChart').
 That's it!

 ## How do I customize my chart?